huggingface/transformers/docs/source/en/tasks/visual_question_answering.md

 >>> processor = ViltProcessor.from_pretrained(model_checkpoint)
 ```

-To preprocess the data we need to encode the images and questions using the [`ViLTProcessor`].
+To preprocess the data we need to encode the images and questions using the [`ViltProcessor`].
 The processor will use
 the [`BertTokenizerFast`] to tokenize the text and create `input_ids`, `attention_mask` and `token_type_ids` for the text data.
-As for images, the processor will leverage [`ViltFeatureExtractor`] to resize and normalize the image, and create `pixel_values` and `pixel_mask`.
+As for images, the processor will leverage [`ViltImageProcessor`] to resize and normalize the image, and create `pixel_values` and `pixel_mask`.

 All these preprocessing steps are done under the hood, we only need to call the `processor`.
 However, we still need to
 prepare the target labels.
 Labels are represented as a soft encoded vector where of shape (num_labels,) where the each